-After hearing about it in the news, you may be interested in understanding the cruel and unusual punishment definition.
+After hearing about it in the news, you may be interested in understanding the definition of cruel and unusual punishment.
 You may be surprised to learn, however, that there is no set definition.
-Cruel and unusual punishment is usually understood to mean the kind of punishment that goes way beyond what you would expect for the behavior being punished.
+Cruel and unusual punishment is generally understood to mean the kind of punishment that goes way beyond what you would expect for the behavior being punished.

-For example, if you got caught taking a cookie out of the cookie jar when you weren't supposed to, and you were severely beaten with a leather whip, this would be an example of cruel and unusual punishment.
-Here, the punishment most certainly does not fit the crime when a stern talking-to would have sufficed.
+For example, if a child was caught taking a cookie out of the cookie jar when they weren’t supposed to, and their parent spanked them repeatedly, this could be considered as an example of cruel and unusual punishment.
+Here, the punishment does not fit the crime when a stern talking-to would have sufficed.

 The Eighth Amendment to the U.S. Constitution concerns cruel and unusual punishment.
-Specifically, it states that people who have been convicted of a crime should not be suspected of cruel and unusual punishment while in prison.
-Even for those in jail, the Constitution protects the rights of all of the citizens of the United States, as do the individual laws of the state in which the inmate is imprisoned.
+Specifically, it states that people who have been convicted of a crime should not be given cruel and unusual punishment while in prison.
+Even for those in jail, the Constitution protects the rights of all citizens of the United States, as do the individual laws of the state in which the inmate is imprisoned.

 This means, for example, that prisoners should be allowed access to working plumbing (toilets and sinks), and that prisons should be up to code about fire hazards and things of that nature.
 Prisoners can sue the prison for violating their civil rights if the prison does not follow the conditions of the Eighth Amendment.

 To prove such a case, the prisoner must be able to show that the employees working at the prison were aware of the danger they were putting the prisoner in, and yet did nothing to stop it.
-The prisoner must also be able to show how his or her rights were violated as a result of this neglectful or deliberate behavior.
+The prisoner must also be able to show how their rights were violated because of this neglectful or deliberate behavior.

-Solitary confinement (a.k.a. "the SHU" or "the hole") refers to a form of imprisonment wherein the prisoner is kept away from the other prisoners and has zero contact with any other human beings, except for prison staff.
-This can be for the prisoner's safety if the staff believes the prisoner is a danger to himself or others or as a form of punishment above and beyond simply being in prison, such as violating one of the rules of the prison.
+Solitary confinement (a.k.a. “the SHU” or “the hole”) refers to a form of imprisonment where the prisoner is kept away from the other prisoners and has zero contact with any other human beings besides prison staff.
+This can be for the prisoner’s safety if the staff believes the prisoner is a danger to themselves or others, or as a form of punishment above and beyond simply being in prison, such as violating one of the rules of the prison.
 For example, getting into a fight with and injuring another inmate may result in a punishment of solitary confinement.

-A sentence of solitary confinement can consist anywhere from days to months or even years.
-This is where people say that solitary confinement can be cruel and unusual punishment akin to torture because such imprisonment wreaks havoc on a person's mental stability.
+A sentence of solitary confinement can span days to months or even years.
+This is where people say that solitary confinement can be cruel and unusual punishment akin to torture because such imprisonment wreaks havoc on a person’s mental stability.
 Experts say that solitary confinement, when used, should be instituted as infrequently as possible.

 People need human interaction to survive.
-This is why those who criticize solitary confinement call it a form of cruel and unusual punishment.
-The effects that solitary confinement can have on a person's brain range from depression and anxiety to suicidal ideations and existential crises.
+Those who criticize solitary confinement thus call it a form of cruel and unusual punishment.
+The effects that solitary confinement can have on a person’s brain range from depression and anxiety to suicidal ideations and existential crises.

-Torture, by definition, is to deliberately and severely hurt another person, either physically or psychologically, either for one's gain, or to elicit some kind of reaction from the person being tortured.
-For instance, torture has been used in the past as an interrogation technique, or as a way to get information out of people who wouldn't otherwise confess such information, like an enemy soldier.
+Torture, by definition, is to deliberately and severely hurt another person, either physically or psychologically, either for one’s gain, or to elicit some kind of reaction from the person being tortured.
+For instance, torture has been used in the past as an interrogation technique to extract information from people who wouldn’t otherwise confess such information, like an enemy soldier.